This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - A more engaged social life

-- Greater communication with others and a better response to a child’s needs as a result
+- Improved communication with others and a better response to a child’s needs as a result

-While the symptoms and complications of cerebral palsy can vary widely from one individual to the next, most children with this condition have some degree of mobility limitation.
-Some children cannot walk at all, while others can walk with assistance, and some are able to walk without any aids.
-Aids used to enhance mobility can be very low-tech, including the use of walkers and non-electric wheelchairs.
+While the symptoms and complications of cerebral palsy can vary widely from one individual to the next, most children with this condition have some degree of limited mobility.
+Many children are unable to walk, while others can walk with assistance, and some without any support at all.
+Aids used to enhance mobility can be low-tech, including the use of walkers and non-electric wheelchairs.

 There are also aids that use more technology, such as electric wheelchairs.
 These help children who struggle to use their arms and hands get around with just the touch of a button or joystick.
 Lifts can be used to help a child move between floors in the home, into and out of vehicles, and from sitting to standing positions.
 A power scooter is another option for mobility.

 An exciting technology that holds great promise for helping disabled individuals gain more mobility is called functional electrical stimulation.
 A small device is used to deliver electrical impulses to stimulate specific muscles.
 It works by activating the nerves and causing the muscles to move, training the muscles to function better over time.